vstanciu47/nodeJS-course-for-students/docs/04-typescript.md

 but you can also use [VS code](https://code.visualstudio.com/) or any other IDE that you prefer.

 ### Convert our Node app to typescript
 Let's make our source files typescript: first copy or rename the entire js project folder from previous step to something like `express-server-ts`, then change all .js files to .ts (there are 9).
 Switch to the new dir and try to run `npm start` again.
 Of course it doesn't work, we've just renamed the `index.js` to `index.ts`.
 So we'll need to compile (or "transpile") the .ts files, using typescript.
 Let's install the package as dev dependency `npm i -D typescript`.
 Let's also install a dev dependency package to run our app in dev mode `npm i -D ts-node-dev`.
 This allows us to run the app without pre-transpiling, as it does it automatically for us (it will stop if any errors are found)
-Let's add a new script to package.json: `"ts:node:dev": "ts-node-dev src/index --watch",` and change the `start` script to `npm run ts:node:dev`; since we're here, let's remove the `main` entry, we'll never use it again.
+Let's add a new script to package.json: `"ts:node:dev": "ts-node-dev src/index --watch",` and change the `start` script to `npm run ts:node:dev`.
+Since we're here, let's remove the `main` entry, we'll never use it again.
 Try `npm start`...it works again!
 We've added a `--watch` flag to `ts-node-dev` so when we update any file, it will re-transpile them and restart the server automatically.

 I've mentioned above that running the compiler with no option will not add to much value, so now we want to instruct the compiler to use more strict rules.
 This is done by adding a [`tsconfig.json`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file at the root of the project (where `package.json` is).
 Go ahead and copy the one from `./support/04/`.
 There are a few options that are I personally use all the time, but for the full list of available options and their meaning, go to the link on top of the file.

 Let's add a new script in package.json: `"type:check": "tsc --noEmit --project .",` and update the start script to `"start": "npm run type:check && npm run ts:node:dev",`
 The new script does a "dry run", meaning it does everything except writing the javascript files to disk; we still don't need them because for simplicity, in dev mode we run the app through `ts-node-dev` using the source .ts files.
 We're ready to "transpile" using the typescript comppiler with run `npm run type:check` and boy we're in for a nasty surprise!
-I can't even count the errors displayed!
+I can't even count the errors displayed (well, it says at the end `Found 64 errors.`)!
 I'm absolutely sure I'm a good developer, I certainly can't make tht many mistakes!
 So our conversion form .js to .ts wasn't this simple, I guess...
 Let's continue with the conversion:
 - update imports like below, depending on the usage (more about these in [modules, packages, libraries](06-modules-packages-libraries.md))
   - `const x = require("y")` => `import * as x from "y";`
   - `const { x } = require("y")` => `import { x } from "y";`
 - update exports
   - `module.exports.x = x;` => `export { x };`
+  - `module.exports.x = y();` => `const x = y(); export { x };`
   - if more than one object exported, add them to the main export object like this `export { x, y };`

 Ok, that took a few minutes.
 Are we done yet?
 Run `npm run type:check` again.
-That looks a bit better.
+That looks a bit better, I get `Found 27 errors`.
 Let's see what's still wrong.
 The first error I see is `Could not find a declaration file for module 'express'`.
 And this makes sense, we've added the package to the project, but all packages are written for javascript and typescript cannot tell what types it uses and needs.
 For this, type packages are being created separately.
 Install type packages with `npm i -D @types/express`.
 We also need to add typings for node's native modules `npm i -D @types/node@12`; I've specified the version of node I want types for, that is v12, which is the LTS version I have installed.
+Now if we run the check again, we get `Found 20 errors.`

+Let's continue.
 A lot of errors are for `Variable 'x' implicitly has an 'any' type`.
 Type `any` is assumed if no specific type is provided, and we should always forbid this (the rule is specified in `tsconfig.json` with `"noImplicitAny": true,`).
 Type `any` is useful in some edge cases.
 But it mutes all the benefits of typescript.
 We'll add required type declarations to fix `no implicit any` errors:
-- app object in `app.ts` is of type `let app: express.Application;`
+- `app.ts` => app object is of type `let app: express.Application;`
+- `app.ts` => err object is of type `app.use((err: Error,...`
-- `req`, `res`, `next` objects in `app.ts`,`a-json.route.ts`, `discovery-client.route.ts` are of types `req: express.Request, res: express.Response, next: express.NextFunction`
+- `app.ts`, `a-json.route.ts`, `discovery-client.route.ts` => `req`, `res`, `next` objects in are of types `req: express.Request, res: express.Response, next: express.NextFunction`
-- `err` object in `app.ts` is of type `app.use((err: Error,...`
-- `model` object in `a-json.model.ts` is of type `model = <any>{}`; this is a good example where `any` type can come in handy: when we don't know what data we receive from external sources, forcing us to treat it carefully (using `typeof`, `instanceof`, prop existance checks, etc); in .NET, this behaviour is hidden from us, if a param doesn't take the exact form we declare, the bind doesn't happen at all
+- `a-json.model.ts` => model object in is of type `model = <any>{}`; this is a good example where `any` type can come in handy: when we don't know what data we receive from external sources, forcing us to treat it carefully (using `typeof`, `instanceof`, prop existance checks, etc); in .NET, this behaviour is hidden from us, if a param doesn't take the exact form we declare, the bind doesn't happen at all
-- `message` object in `log.ts` is of type `log(message: Error | string)`.
+- `log.ts` => message object in is of type `log(message: Error | string)`.
 This is a union type where we tell the compiler that the variable can be of either type at runtime.

-Run `npm run type:check` again; this time we only see a few errors, that we'll fix next.
+Run `npm run type:check` again; we get `Found 7 errors.`, that we'll fix next.
 In `app.ts` we add and read a property `status` to an `Error` object;
 this is possible in javascript but forbidden in typescript because it can have unpredictable consequences.
 Let's create an interface instead in `interfaces/IExpressError.ts`:
 ```typescript
 export interface IExpressError extends Error {